Create custom layouts within Bullseye to allow different user roles to view and edit different sets of location information.

 If you need to add additional fields to the layout, this can be done by adding a custom attribute.
 We suggest creating your custom attributes before building the layout.
 Once they are created, you will see the attributes in a separate tab in the layout builder, and you can add them in the same manner as you add standard fields.

 If complex attributes exist, you will see each one in a separate tab in the layout builder, and you can add sub-attributes to them in the same manner as you add standard fields and custom attributes.
+You can also include an HTML page header to appear at the top of the complex attribute tab on the Location Details page.
+Check the “include HTML page header” option to display an editor for configuring a message.

 4. Save the Layout